JohnCremona/CMFs/PostgresSchema.md

 **Validation** for `mf_newform_portraits`:

-* check that there is exactly one record in mf_newform_portraits for each record in mf_newforms
+* check that there is exactly one record in mf_newform_portraits for each record in mf_newforms, uniquely identified by label
 * check that label matches level, weight, char_orbit_index, hecke_orbit

 Hecke eigenvalues